hwmhht/hht204806/Lesson-3:-Hidden-faces-removal-(z-buffer).md

 (x,y) with respect to the segment p0, p1:  (x,y) = p0\*(1-t) + p1\*t.
 So the idea is to take the barycentric coordinates version of triangle rasterization, and for every pixel we want to draw simply to multiply its barycentric coordinates by the z-values of the vertices of the triangle we rasterize:

+# TODO update the source code to the barycentric version!!!!

 ```C++
 triangle(screen_coords[0], screen_coords[1], screen_coords[2], image, TGAColor(intensity*255, intensity*255, intensity*255, 255), zbuffer);